digitalocean/Kubernetes-Starter-Kit-Developers/3-setup-ingress-ambassador/README.md

 In this section you will deploy the `Ambassador Edge Stack` into the `DOKS` cluster via [Helm](https://helm.sh).

+**Note:**

+  A `specific` version for the `Helm` chart is used here.
+In this case `6.7.13` was picked, which maps to the `1.13.10` release of `AES` (see the output from `Step 1.`).
+It’s good practice in general to lock on a specific version or range (e.g. `^6.7.13`).
+This helps to have predictable results, and to avoid future issues caused by breaking changes introduced in major version releases.
+On the other hand, it doesn’t mean that a future major version ugrade is not an option.
+You need to make sure that the new version is tested first.
+Having a good strategy in place for backups and snapshots becomes handy here (covered in more detail in [Section 6 - Backup Using Velero](../6-setup-velero)).

 Steps to follow:

 1. Clone the `Starter Kit` repository and change directory to your local copy.